u25723007/MIT805-Semester-Project-Assignment/README.md

 To download all the data, please locate download_data.ipynb notebook included in code, and run it.

 The notebook downloads from from TLC’s official site,  it skip re-downloads using filename+size checksum.
+To run the experiment including, downloading all the data, mapreduce, and visualization, use NYC_Transport_MapReduce_Visualization.ipynb notebook.
+You can it locally or on Google colab (preferd option).
+It downlods transport data from TLC’s official site, Normalize the data, run mapreduce functions and show visualization.
+No need to intsall anything if you run from google colab, all packages to be used will installed automatically.

 # Directories
 TCL Trip data will downloaded into \data\tlc